or start from open source methods. Learn more about OneLab softwareUse OneLab

 Figure 2: Standard curve of the Bovine Serum Albumin (BSA).
 Absorbance is measured at 562 nm for a working range between 0.2 mg/mL and 2 mg/mL.
 Source: Product page “BCA Protein Assay”, G-Biosciences.

-Unlike colorimetric dye-binding assays, the BCA Protein Assay reacts more uniformly to differences in protein composition.
+Unlike other colorimetric dye-binding assays, the BCA Protein Assay reacts more uniformly to differences in protein composition.
 Indeed, the peptide backbone along with the reactive amino acids, cysteine, tyrosine, and tryptophan in the protein sequence contribute together to the reduction of copper and consequently to the BCA-mediated color formation, thereby helping to minimize protein-to-protein variation caused by protein compositional differences.

 Recommendations to Ensure Reliable Results